Government inaugurates third Governing Board of Nuclear Regulatory Authority | Ghana News Agency

 “Undoubtedly, these great heights and feats achieved were gotten through dint of hard work, fortitude and determination,” he added.

-Prof. Andam said the task to make the NRA one of the best, efficient and effective regulatory bodies, equipped to deliver in the 21st century fast growing technological environment had only just started.
+Prof. Andam said the task to make the NRA one of the best, most efficient and most effective regulatory bodies, equipped to deliver in the 21st-century fast-growing technological environment had only just started.

 The challenges, she said, were great but the potential for meeting them existed, hence success was attainable.

-“It is our solemn pledge that we will commit and devote ourselves to the task ahead, initiate policies and see to their quick implementation, and ensure good governance in the NRA for which it is known for.
+“It is our solemn pledge that we will commit and devote ourselves to the task ahead, initiate policies and see to their quick implementation, and ensure good governance in the NRA for which it is known.

 “I can attest to the fact that Members of this Board are known for their lives of service and commitment to the nation.
 This gives me the confidence that history will show that in our day(s) we met the demands which our time(s) required of us.”
 Prof. Andam said.